jonbra/MBV-INFx410/2019-transcriptomics_exercise.md

 ```
 The program first tries to start, but then realizes that you provided no input files.
 It then gives you a small Usage menu and tells you that you can run `trim_galore --help` for more information.
 This is very common for Unix programs.
 You can check out the help menu.

-But now let's just run the program:
+But now let's just run the program.
+Default settings is to trim nucleotides lower than phred score 20 (what is the probability of a base being wrong with this score?) and the program looks for standard Illumina sequencing adapters.
+The option `--paired` tells the program to expect two files of paired reads.
+The job takes a couple of minutes.

 ```
 trim_galore --paired R1-file R2-file # NB!
 These are the two fastq.gz files